romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the primary benefit of being able to move self-hosted runners into and between groups?
+Q: What is the primary benefit of being able to move self-hosted runners into and between groups?
 <details><summary>Show the answer</summary><p>

 - **It allows for flexible resource management and adapts to changing project needs or organizational structures**